 As Janelle Raney, Head of Product Marketing at Zoom, suggested: “Tell people what you’re going to tell them, tell them, and then tell them what you just told them.”

 Helping people to navigate through your content is ever more important in the online environment, where the participants rely heavily on your verbal delivery.

 Throughout your webinar, use live polls to collect your attendees’ opinions and check their understanding of the topic.
 Run a poll every 8-10 minutes to re-engage your online audience and actively involve them.

 Weaving interaction into your presentation like this helps you break the monotony of a one-way talk and split your content into bite-size pieces.
 It’s also an effective way to find out whether you’re getting your main points across.

 - On a scale of 1 to 7, how clear is the discussed topic for you so far?
 (1 = unclear, 7 = very clear)

 - How comfortable do you feel about using these features?

 (1 = not at all comfortable, 5 = very comfortable)

-There are many ways you can approach quizzing your online participants, depending on your objective.
-If you want to help people to loosen up, pose a quiz question with a fun fact on the topic of your webinar.
+There are many ways you can use quizzes during your webinar, depending on your objective.
+If you want to help people loosen up, run a quiz around fun facts relating to the topic of your webinar.
 For example:

 - How many videos are watched on YouTube every single day?